 - Only QuickBooks Online version is supported, however the Desktop version support is under development right now.

-Skyvia is a freemium cloud data integration tool, so you can register and start integrating Salesforce and Quickbooks data right now.
-You can also learn more about available scenarious here or on the official Quickbooks marketplace.
+Skyvia is a freemium cloud data integration tool, so you can register and start integrating Salesforce and QuickBooks data right now.
+You can also learn more about available scenarios here or on the official QuickBooks marketplace.

 Data Integration Salesforce to QuickBooks Best Practices

 - Make sure your Salesforce and QuickBooks subscriptions and versions support the planned integration.
 QuickBooks has online and desktop versions.

 - Plan your integration scenario.
 Think of the use case logic.
 Carefully think about what objects you will integrate, what data you will exchange, what actions you will perform, and what result you expect.

 - Plan whether the integration should be performed in one direction or should be bi-directional.

 - Plan the frequency of the integration executions.
 Think of whether it should be real-time, manually launched on sporadic occasions, or you need to run it by schedule.

 - Make a decision on what integration type to choose based on the above prerequisites.

 - Evaluate the ROI of the integration.